drishti1607/DA_Project/ReadMe.txt

 2 Types of Models Prepared:

 Linear regression :
-Defining a variable and performing regression on the complete set of cromes commited in india against women
+Defining a variable and performing regression on the complete set of crimes commited in India against women

 Regression Analysis between Urban and Rural and on States for different crimes